So you’re interested in or curious about becoming a mentor; you’ve come to the right place!

 What happens if I don’t get along with my mentee?

-Please contact Melissa Gee, Program Supervisor, should you run into any difficulties throughout your mentoring relationship.
+Please contact program staff, should you run into any difficulties throughout your mentoring relationship.
 If there is incompatibility for any reason, you and your mentee will be asked to comment so appropriate follow-up action can be taken.

 If I am having trouble accessing the mentor application, what can I do?

-Please contact Melissa Gee, Mentorship Supervisor, and include specific details of your situation.
+Please contact program staff, and include specific details of your situation.

 If I have more questions, who do I contact?